beargolden/DP-LinkNet/README.md

 # DP-LinkNet: A convolutional network for historical document image binarization

+**If the code is helpful to your research, please cite the following paper:**

+- **W. Xiong, X. Jia, D. Yang, M. Ai, L. Li and S. Wang, "DP-LinkNet: A convolutional network for historical document image binarization," *KSII Transactions on Internet and Information Systems*, vol. 15, no. 5, pp. 1778-1797, 2021.
+DOI: 10.3837/tiis.2021.05.011.**

 ### Abstract

 Document image binarization is an important pre-processing step in document analysis and archiving.
 The state-of-the-art models for document image binarization are variants of encoder-decoder architectures, such as FCN (*fully convolutional network*) and U-Net.
 Despite their success, they still suffer from three limitations: (1) reduced feature map resolution due to consecutive strided pooling or convolutions, (2) multiple scales of target objects, and (3) reduced localization accuracy due to the built-in invariance of *deep convolutional neural networks* (DCNNs).
 To overcome these three challenges, we propose an improved semantic segmentation model, referred to as **DP-LinkNet**, which adopts the D-LinkNet architecture as its backbone, with the proposed *hybrid dilated convolution* (HDC) and *spatial pyramid pooling* (SPP) modules between the encoder and the decoder.
 Extensive experiments are conducted on recent *document image binarization competition* (DIBCO) and *handwritten document image binarization competition* (H-DIBCO) benchmark datasets.
 Results show that our proposed DP-LinkNet outperforms other state-of-the-art techniques by a large margin.
 Our implementation and the pre-trained models are available at https://github.com/beargolden/DP-LinkNet.